dlichterman/mewt/README.md

    <summary>Click to expand C# Version</summary>

    You can either grab the source code and open it in Visual Studio 2022 to compile it, or download the installer [setup.exe](/code/windows/C%23%20version/setup.exe).
    Running the setup will install the application and add a shortcut to the user's startup folder for the application to start automatically on login.
+Because this version uses a handshake, no other configuration is required.

    </details>